Georgia Bounty Hunter Guide: Requirements and Steps

 If you meet these basic qualifications, you can follow the steps below to register as a bounty hunter in Georgia.

-Steps to a Career as a Bounty Hunter in Georgia
+Steps to a Career as a Bail Recovery Agent in Georgia

-Because bounty hunters are responsible for apprehending fugitives and often carry a firearm for protection, Georgia state law requires that bounty hunters be licensed firearm holders and have taken a basic course for bail recovery agents.
-Below we detail the process for becoming a registered bail recovery agent in Georgia and we provide tips for training opportunities and how to find work.
+Because bounty hunters are responsible for apprehending fugitives, they often carry a firearm for protection.
+If you wish to carry a firearm, Georgia state law requires that you be a licensed firearm holder and have taken a basic course for bail recovery agents.
+Below we detail the process for becoming a registered bail recovery agent in Georgia and provide tips for training opportunities and how to find work.

 1. Apply for a firearms license.

-To protect the safety of the residents of Georgia, the state requires that anyone who holds a firearm is issued a firearms license.
-In fact, all bounty hunters, whether they carry a firearm or not, must be licensed to carry.
+To protect the safety of the residents of Georgia, the state requires that anyone who carries a firearm possess a firearms license.
 To apply for a firearms license in Georgia, you must go to the probate court in your county to submit an application.
 If you meet the requirements to register as a bail recovery agent, then you will meet the requirements to be issued a firearms license.
 In Georgia, individuals who are applying for a firearms license must:

 - Be at least 21 years of age (unless you are 18 years of age and enlisted in the armed forces)

-- Have no felony convictions in any state or any convictions related to the manufacture or distribution of a controlled substance
+- Have no felony convictions in any state nor any drug-related convictions, nor any other disqualifying convictions

 - Not have had their privilege to carry a firearm revoked

-As a part of the application process, you must submit to a criminal background check which includes fingerprinting.
-The license and fingerprinting fee cost $75 (as of March 2016).
+As a part of the application process, you must submit to a criminal background check, which includes fingerprinting.
+The fees vary by county, but the average fee was $75 as of April 2022.